andersfuf/UIS_Prototype/README.md

 EUS-CUS7 (transfer): As en employee i can transfer money between ccounts I manage, so in order to provide service managing accounts.

 EUS-CUS10 (choose customer): As an employee, I can recieve money for deposit to a customer account, so that the customer can have it in a safe place at the bank.

+EUS11-2023 (accounts): As an employee i have access to specific customer accounts, so the employee can manage the customer.
+Thoughts: SQL.
+The data model maps employees to customer accounts.
+The employee could be mapped to a customer.

+## log

+### May 2023 DEVELOPMENT SPRINTS

+Some enhancements

+### User stories:

+#### Customer role:

+CUS7-8-2023 (anders, 100%):Transfer.
+Fix SQL selecting customers accounts based on customer id.

+CUS7-3-2023 (anders, 100%): confirm update (insert into transfer).
+Customer/route.py must import transfer_account() from models.py

+Account

+CUS9-2023 As a customer i want a list of my accounts to find find out which are managed and by who.

+CUS9-2023-1 (anders, 100%) Initial listing.
+Use of sel_cus-accounts() adjusting template